prtkgpt/questdb.io/questdb/docs/alterTableAlterColumnAddIndex.md

 ## Synopsis

-Adds index to existing column
+Adds an index to an existing column

 ## Syntax